 Elderberries can sometimes use a little adjustment when it comes to the nitrogen in the soil.

-Espoma Urea Plant Food is a high-nitrogen granular fertilizer and is available from Nature Hills Nursery.
+Espoma Urea Plant Food is a high-nitrogen granular fertilizer, and it is available from Nature Hills Nursery.

-You can apply at a rate of 1-2 pounds per 100 square feet, or 1 teaspoon around the drip line of your plant.
-Use once a year in springtime to promote vigorous leafy growth.
+You can apply it at a rate of one to two pounds per 100 square feet, or apply one teaspoon around the drip line of your plant.
+Use it once a year in springtime to promote vigorous leafy growth.

 You’ll know if this is the case if your plants seem to be producing few new canes, and the canes that are produced don’t grow as quickly or as large as they used to.

-In that case, add high nitrogen fertilizer once a year in the spring, according to package instructions.
+In that case, add a high-nitrogen fertilizer once a year in the spring, according to the package instructions.

 If you notice your plant producing lots of new growth, reduce the amount of nitrogen by half, or eliminate it altogether.

-Plants that have too much nitrogen may produce new foliar growth at the expense of fruit.
+Plants that have access to too much nitrogen in the soil may produce new foliar growth at the expense of fruit.

 Watch Your Elderberries Grow